GridSpace/grid-apps/notes.md

 * `F` option to support interior bridges when 0% infill
 * `F` calculate filament use per extruder per print
 * `P` implement infill clipping in wasm
+* `P` solid fill the tops of supports for down facing flats

 # SLA